garden-io/garden/docs/reference/module-types/kubernetes.md

         # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory at
         # `.garden/artifacts`.
         target: .

+    # A valid Kubernetes namespace name.
+Must be a valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters,
+    # numbers and dashes, must start with a letter, and cannot end with a dash) and must not be longer than 63
+    # characters.
+    namespace:

 tests:
   - # The name of the test.